KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an error occurs during event tracing for Windows (ETW).

-    [System.Diagnostics.Tracing.EventSourceException]::New("an error occurs during event tracing for Windows (ETW).")
+    throw [System.Diagnostics.Tracing.EventSourceException]::New("an error occurs during event tracing for Windows (ETW).")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.Diagnostics.Tracing.EventSourceException.aspx)